hughes84/ambust/README.md

 I've tested that this page works in different browsers such as Chrome, Firefox, Microsoft Edge and Safari.
 I've tested that this website is responsive, and looks good on all standard screen sizes the smallest at 320px all the way up to 1400px.
 I've confirmed that my webiste has good visibility contrast and it's easy readable for the user, with good contrast colours and displaying good accessibility performance.
-I've tested that all internal links are working properly and navigate me through the pages, and clicking on logo takes me back to the home page internal links: Home, About, Staff, Sign Up as well as sign up button sign up page.
+I've tested that all internal links are working properly and navigate me through the pages, and clicking on logo takes me back to the home page.
+Internal links: Home, About, Staff, Sign Up as well as sign up button sign up page.
 I've tested that all external links are taking me to new tab and to related pages that where either in discription or in text.
 External links: Facebook, Twitter, Youtube and Instagram.
 Where email is required only an email will be accepted in the email field.
 When all fields are filled correctly you are then sent to thank you page.